 This is the best place to take photos of Amsterdam as well.
 Whether you want to be in them or not the background of the canals and houses is something out of a movie.

-In the Jordaan neighborhood of Amsterdam sits the cities most famous museum; The Anne Frank House.
+In the Jordaan neighborhood of Amsterdam sits the city’s most famous museum; The Anne Frank House.
 This is a museum you cannot miss while visiting Amsterdam.
 It tells a profound story of a young girl who was hidden in an attic in Amsterdam during WW2 and kept a diary during her days.
 She was unfortunately discovered and sent to Auschwitz to die but her memory and story live on through the museum that brings you through the actual attic she was hidden in.

 Like most European cities World War 2 had a significant effect on it, and this is one way in which visitors can transport themselves back into that time and remember a past that should not be forgotten.
-Just be sure to get your tickets months in advance because they sell out very quickly.

 If there are no tickets available for your required date or you prefer a less heavy museum you can also go to the Van Gogh Museum.
 This is another great option that brings you into the life and mind of Vincent Van Gogh.
 The museum displays his works of art in chronological order so you can see his spiraling mental state in order.